flamingchickens1540/frc-software-releases/README.md

 # 2015 season code

+## Team 174: Arctic Warriors

+> * Java simulator - Unobtrusive "simulator" that can be used with any teams java code.
+It sounds like we took a similar approach to what team 254 did
+> * Custom SmartDashboard widgets - Custom widgets to show robot state, motion profiling state, and our autonomous editor
+> * Autonomous Scripting - Command based autonomous scripts.
+Stored as text files on the robot, can be edited from the SmartDashboard
+> * Motion Profiling - I had my students hand roll a simple version for straight paths.
+We also took team 254's spline library as is.

+> In developing our software this year, we tried to have a more structured design process.
+We made a design notebook for our entire robot which will be released at a later date, including class diagrams and sequence diagram.
+We used the Agile methodology to develop our software, which worked quite well with the structure of a FIRST season and our constantly changing requirements

+[Chief Delphi](http://www.chiefdelphi.com/forums/showthread.php?t=137819) | [Robot Code on GitHub] (https://github.com/ArcticWarriors/snobot2015) | [PDF](https://github.com/ArcticWarriors/snobot2015/raw/master/Team174Software.pdf)

 ## Team 254: The Cheesy Poofs

 > This year’s software includes new features such as a test harness and simulator code to run the program on a computer, web-based graphing tools, constants editor, and autonomous selection, blocking autonomous routines, and a controller that calculates and follows a trapezoidal motion profile, on the fly.